codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/gitops-products.md

 The next step is to assign applications to the Product you created, `demo-trioapp` in our case for the quick start.

 Codefresh offers two methods:
 * Manual assignment from the Products dashboard
-  This method is a single-click action quick assignment from the UI.
+  This method is a single-click action for quick assignment from the UI.
 Unlike other UI actions, manual assignment does not require a commit action.
   Recommended for trying and testing rather than as the go-to method.

 * Declarative assignment through annotations
   This method defines an annotation with the Product name in the application manifest.
   If the Product doesn't exist, Codefresh automatically creates one for you.
   Recommended as the go-to method as it is fully GitOps-compatible.

 ### Manually assign application to a Product
-Here we'll manually assign the application `demo-trioapp-dev` to the `demo-trioapps` Product from the Products dashboard.
+Here we'll manually assign the application `demo-trioapp-dev` to the Product `demo-trioapps` from the Products dashboard.

 1. In the Codefresh UI, from the Ops in the sidebar, select **Products**.